alexmj212/alexmj212.github.io/blog/content/blog/understanding-how-wordle-works.md

 ### Mobile Device Input

 On a device with a physical keyboard, Wordle does accept keyboard input.
 Meaning, that you can type and submit guesses without the built-in keyboard.
 However, on a mobile device, the operating system keyboard does appear.
-Usually mobile device keyboards only appear when a prompted by an input field.
-So instead of having to manager the operating system keyboard appearance, the in-browser keyboard provided by Wordle suffices.
+Usually mobile device keyboards only appear when prompted by an input field.
+So instead of having to manage the operating system keyboard appearance, the in-browser keyboard provided by Wordle suffices.

 ### Preserving Hints